The Carnivore Diet: Benefits, Risks & How to Follow

 Potential Drawbacks of a Carnivore Diet

 Is the carnivore diet good for you?
 The carnivore diet is good for some people with significant autoimmune issues, among other conditions.
-As with anything in the medical field, there is no one size fits all solution.
+As with anything in the medical field, there is no one-size-fits-all solution.
 There are some drawbacks to the carnivore diet you should consider before diving in.

 • Diarrhea and/or constipation: Most people notice a change in bowel movements, with diarrhea expected in the diet’s early stages.
 Once the body acclimates to the amount of protein, bouts of constipation are common, as fiber is no longer a part of this diet plan.
 If you experience constipation, consider a magnesium supplement to resolve this.